FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/_index.md

     "title": "Transfer sites",
     "linkTitle": "Transfer sites",
     "weight": "50"
-}This section describes the capability of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server to use Pluggable Transfer Sites for executing server-initiated transfers and provides instructions on how to implement and configure a Connector.
+}This section describes the capability of {{< SecureTransport/componentshortname  >}} Server to use Pluggable Transfer Sites for executing server-initiated transfers and provides instructions on how to implement and configure a Connector.

 During the installation or upgrade of SecureTransport 5.3.3 or later, a dedicated folder is created: